Best Credit Card Processing Companies for Small Businesses: A Guide

 • What kind of customer support do they offer?
 Even the best credit card processing companies will have off days when it comes to customer service, but if the company you’re considering has consistently low reviews, you probably don’t want to work with them.

 • What kind of security do they offer?
-All merchant services providers should handle PCI compliance (standards set forth by the payment card industry) for you, but you’ll want to see what other types of security they offer.
+All merchant services providers should handle PCI compliance (standards set forth by the payment card industry) for you, but you’ll want to see what other security features they offer.
 If they have a reputation for data breaches, steer clear.

 What Are the Fees and Costs of Processing Credit Cards?